NetLogo/Time-Extension/README.md

 *time:get period-type-string logotime*

 Retrieves the numeric value from the *logotime* argument corresponding to the *period-type-string* argument.
 For DATETIME variables, all period types are valid; for DATEs, only period types of a day or higher are valid; for DAYs, the only valid period types are "day" and "month".
-For accessing seconds, seconds are not rounded to the nearest integer, but are provided as is.
-When time:get is used with a sub-day period type ("hour", "minute") and a logotime that is a date day instead of a datetime, it returns zero.
-This, also, applies, for year for day, in which the default would be 2000.
+For accessing seconds, seconds are not rounded to the nearest integer, but truncated.
+When time:get is used with a sub-day period type ("hour", "minute") and a logotime that is a DATE or DAY instead of a DATETIME, it returns zero.
+Getting the year of a DAY variable returns the default of 2000.

-    let t-datetime (time:create "2000-01-02 03:04:05.678")
+    let t-datetime (time:create "2000-02-02 03:04:05.678")

     print time:get "year" t-datetime
     ;;prints "2000"

     print time:get "month" t-datetime
     ;;prints "1"

+    print time:get "day" t-datetime
+    ;;prints "2"

     print time:get "dayofyear" t-datetime
-    ;;prints "2"
+    ;;prints "33"

     print time:get "hour" t-datetime
     ;;prints "3"

     print time:get "second" t-datetime
     ;;prints "5"

+    print time:get "milli" t-datetime
+    ;;prints "678"

 *Note*
 In the case for Day and Date time formats, time:get returns default values for unsupported values.
 Day has a default year of 2000 to calculate for leap years.